0xcyberpj/tweet-machine/README.md

+  # `Tweet-machine`
-# Tweet-machine  `Twitter OSINT Tool`

-             A tool which retrieves the deleted tweets and replies of any Twitter user (target)
+   `Twitter OSINT Tool` ,  which retrieves the deleted tweets and replies of any Twitter user (Even if Its suspended)

- >Even if Its suspended
- `kutty Tool :(`

  [![https://imgur.com/EDcF0de.png](https://imgur.com/EDcF0del.png)](https://imgur.com/EDcF0del.png)

  <details><summary>So What?</summary>